ZengineerVAM/VAMLaunch/README.md

 and down in a fairly linear manner.
 > Slower motions may cause some strange behavior and if your motions are too fast then the device will not be able to keep up.

+###### Making sure your Launch device is ready

+I highly suggest following the instructions [here](https://github.com/FredTungsten/ScriptPlayer/wiki/Installation) and testing your device with ScriptPlayer first to confirm you have everything set up correctly.

+If your device can connect to ScriptPlayer then it is highly likely it will work with this plugin.

 ###### VAMLaunch Plugin and LaunchServer